wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 There are two types of workspace users:

 - **Members**: Roles can range from viewers to owners.
-Members are typically stakeholders in your organization.
-Depending on their role, these are typically can collaborate on API design, view documentation, and access mock servers.
+Members are stakeholders in your organization.
+Depending on their role, members collaborate on API design, view documentation, and access mock servers.
-- **Guests**: Restricted to view documentation for projects they've been invited to.
-These users are typically people outside your company or organization, such as partners, who require authenticated access to the documentation.
+- **Guests**: Restricted to viewing documentation for projects they've been invited to.
+These users are people outside your company or organization, such as partners, who require authenticated access to the documentation.

 Learn more about [Workspace Roles](k.workspace-roles.md).